SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 ## Conditional operators

-In programming we can compare values through the use of the following **operators**:
+In programming, we can compare values through the use of the following **operators**:

 * operator **`<`** (less than)
 * operator **`>`** (greater than)